-The Photovoltaics (PV) team works to improve efficiency and reliability and lower manufacturing costs of PV panels, with an overall goal of driving down the cost of electricity from solar photovoltaic technologies.
-The team funds innovative concepts and experimental designs across a range of materials that have the potential to make solar energy among the least expensive forms of electricity.
+The Photovoltaics (PV) team manages PV research and development projects that work to improve efficiency and reliability and lower manufacturing costs of solar panels, with an overall goal of driving down the cost of electricity from solar photovoltaic technologies.
+The team oversees innovative concepts and experimental designs across a range of materials that have the potential to make solar energy among the least expensive forms of electricity.

 Dr. Lenny Tinker, Photovoltaics Program Manager